 All students are required to show proof of medical insurance coverage upon admission to the college, and each subsequent fall.
 Students must maintain insurance coverage throughout their stay at MMA and are responsible for informing the college of any changes in coverage.
-Students who are not covered by family or individual medical insurance will be required to purchase the Academy's medical insurance (see section in Insurance Information).
+Students who are not covered by family or individual medical insurance will be required to purchase a policy arranged through the Academy with an insurance carrier. (see section in Insurance Insurance.
+Information).